imagineLife/human-effort/best-practices/code-review.md

 - Maybe for a node/express api commit...
   - do routes, route path strings, and route handlers 'make sense', and follow existing patterns && best-practices?

-**Being courteous** when a 'big picture' change seems like a responsible next-step.
+**Be courteous** when a 'big picture' change seems like a responsible next-step.
 Respect the dev who put their time, energy, and mental effort into the merge request.
 They thought it was ready-to-go!
 Maybe say something like...

 ```text
   Hey, looks like you put in good effort here, thanks for putting the time in!